26bz/whmcs-to-discord-client-verification/readme.md

 # WHMCS Discord Client Verification

 This integration allows paying customers to obtain a Discord role by visiting `/discord.php` in your WHMCS installation.
+It features enhanced security measures and error handling for a better user experience.

 ## Installation